ziggy42/ontopic/README.md

   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
   -r REGION, --region REGION
-                        AWS region to use.
-Defaults to eu-central-1.
+                        AWS region to use for the queue.
+If absent, it will be set to the environment variable AWS_DEFAULT_REGION, AWS_REGION or defaulted to eu-central-1.
 ```